WealthRocket is reader-supported. When you buy through links on the website, we may earn an affiliate commission. Learn more

 Additional Cards for family Free (up to 4) Free (up to 4) Free (up to 4)

-PC Financial Mastercard Review
+PC Financial Mastercard review

 The PC Financial Mastercard is a no-fee, rewards credit card offering substantial PC Optimum points. which can be redeemed for items purchased at PC-affiliated stores including Loblaws, No Frills, Real Canadian Superstore, Shoppers Drug Mart, Esso, PC Travel, PC Mobile as well as your independent grocer.
-This makes it the ideal student credit card for those looking to put rewards towards groceries and other essential items.
+This makes it an ideal student credit card for those looking to put rewards towards groceries and other essential items.

-Pairing flexibility and ease with the potential for great savings on everyday purchases, the PC Financial Mastercard might just be the right card for you.
-While it doesn’t offer much in the way of perks, the PC Financial Mastercard will set you up with some solid rewards and the potential for a more premium card (and greater rewards) in the future.
-When you shop using your PC Financial Mastercard, you’ll earn points for every dollar you spend, not just at PC-affiliated stores.
+When you shop using your PC Financial Mastercard, you’ll earn PC Optimum points for every dollar you spend, not just at PC-affiliated stores.
 We’ve done the math for you, and it works out to about 1% in points.
-Not to mention the 10 points per litre you’ll earn on gas from Esso and Mobil stations, or how about the 15 points per dollar at Shoppers Drug Mart.
-No matter how you slice it, these rewards are even more attractive with no annual fees.
+Not to mention you’ll earn 10 points per litre at Esso and Mobil gas stations and 15 points per dollar at Shoppers Drug Mart.
+No matter how you slice it, these rewards are even more attractive with no annual fee.

 The interest rates on your PC Financial Mastercard will be: